janlindemans/better/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+IMPORTANT: THIS PACKAGE IS STILL UNDER DEVELOPMENT.
+IT IS NOT YET INTENDED FOR USE.
+IT’S HERE FOR DEVELOPMENT PURPOSES ONLY.

 The goal of better is to make the world a better place through impact evaluation.